-ESL was a melting pot of art, politics, hardcore, pop, and so many plays of the old Grimple and Sicko records it was too many to count.
+ESL was a melting pot of art, cheap ampoule politics, there hardcore, ed pop, and so many plays of the old Grimple and Sicko records it was too many to count.
 You will bob your head in amazment and you will nod your head with understanding.
 Produced by Dave Small of Intro5pect.

 Fast, mad punk rock about society’s ills and personal problems.
 The sample from “Willy Wonka” is both appropriate and touching.
 These songs are very emotional, but the term emo does not apply.
 Most emo seems forced, full of hand wringing and crocodile tears.
 The regret, rage, desperation and desire on these tracks is 100% sincere, and therefore incredibly powerful.
 Damn good stuff.